biopragmatics/oquat/docs/invalids/prefix/snomedct.md

-# FYPO
+# snomedct: SNOMED CT (International Edition)

+This page summarize the different resources that reference `snomedct` but use local unique identifiers that do not match the standard pattern of ^(\w+)?\d+$.
+Of the 2 resources,
-The following 2 variants were found: ['SNOMED', 'SNOMEDCT']
+2 variants on the standard prefix were found: ['SNOMED', 'SNOMEDCT'].

-## `efo`
+## `efo`: Experimental Factor Ontology

-Identifiers for this prefix are given correctly in Experimental Factor Ontology.
+Identifiers for this prefix are given incorrectly correctly in `efo`.

 | external_xref         |   usages_count | usages                                                                                              |
 |-----------------------|----------------|-----------------------------------------------------------------------------------------------------|